Spatial-Language Attention Policies for Efficient Robot Learning: Approach

 \subsection{Scene Representation}

-The input observation $x$ is a structured point-cloud (PCD) in the robot's base-frame.
-We get this by combining the inputs from a sequence of pre-defined scanning actions with respect to the robot's base-frame.
-This point cloud is then preprocessed by voxelizing at a 1mm resolution to solely to remove any duplicate points from overlapping camera views.
-This preprocessed pointcloud is then used as input into both $\pi_I$ and $\pi_R$.
+The input observation $x$ is a structured point-cloud (PCD) in the robot's base-frame, constructed by combining the inputs from a sequence of pre-defined scanning actions.
+This point cloud is then preprocessed by voxelizing at a 1mm resolution to remove duplicate points from overlapping camera views.
+The pointcloud is then used as input into both $\pi_I$ and $\pi_R$.

 For $\pi_I$, we perform a second voxelization, this time at $5$mm resolution.
 This creates the downsampled set of points $P$, such that the interaction point $\hat{p_I} \in P$.
 This means $\pi_I$ has a consistently high-dimensional input and action space - for a robot looking at its environment with a set of N aggregated observations, this can be 5000-8000 input ``tokens'' representing the scene.